istio/istio.io/content/docs/setup/kubernetes/quick-start.md

 Note: the application must use HTTP/1.1 or HTTP/2.0 protocol for all its HTTP traffic because HTTP/1.0 is not supported.

-If you started the [Istio-sidecar-injector](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection), as shown above, you can deploy the application directly using `kubectl create`.
+If you started the [Istio-sidecar-injector](/docs/setup/kubernetes/sidecar-injection/#automatic-sidecar-injection), as shown above, you can deploy the application directly using `kubectl apply`.

 The Istio-Sidecar-injector will automatically inject Envoy containers into your application pods assuming running in namespaces labeled with `istio-injection=enabled`